الجمعة والسبت عطلة

 Application period: January to February or August to September

-Two-thirds of the world‘s GDP comes from the service sector.
+Two thirds of the world‘s GDP comes from the service sector.
 In the current economic and global environment all countries are heavily dependent on the service sector for growth.
-The Government of Oman emphasizes the on the development of entrepreneurship, Small and Medium Enterprises, and Innovation to sustain growth within the Sultanate across all industries including Tourism.
+The Government of Oman emphasises the development of entrepreneurship, Small and Medium Enterprises, and Innovation to sustain growth within the Sultanate across all industries including Tourism.

-The BSc (Hons) in Business Enterprise is the first programme in Oman to focus on Enterprise education for the Services sector.
-Graduates will have the skills, knowledge and attribute needed to successfully contribute to the effective management of service sector organizations in a variety of roles and/or to begin to build their own business enterprises.
+The BSc (Hons) in Business Enterprise is the first programme in Oman to focus on Enterprise education for the services sector.
+Graduates will have the skills, knowledge and attributes needed to successfully contribute to the effective management of service sector organisations in a variety of roles and/or to begin to build their own business enterprises.

 Programme Aim

-The BSc (Hons) in Business Enterprise aims to iinstillin students the mindset and skills required to act creatively and practically in the work place with ean mphasis on organisations in the service sector.
-It gives all students the core understanding of management and organizational growth through practical problem solving and real company case study analysis.
-Students have the choice of specializing in one of the following 2 areas:
+The BSc (Hons) in Business Enterprise aims to instil in students the mind-set and skills required to act creatively and practically in the work place with emphasis on organisations in the service sector.
+It gives all students the core understanding of management and organisational growth through practical problem solving and real company case study analysis.
+Students have the choice of specialising in one of the following 2 areas:

 The BSc (Hons) is a four-year programme which may be studied on a full-time or part-time mode.
 The full time programme includes 8 semesters.
-Each semester consists of 13 instructional weeks, one study/reading week with final examinations/assessments conducted in weeks 15-16.
+Each semester consists of 14 instructional weeks, one study/reading week with final examinations in weeks 15-16.
 Part time students attend classes in the evening.

 PROGRAMME STRUCTURE